 7. Live in Ger

 Want to experience living in gers most locals live in?
 Wooden, mostly orange furniture make up gers – traditional Mongolian dwellings, and they are quite cozy to live in.
 Adding to this there is a stove with heat that is just perfect for your chilly nights and pouring rain outside!

 Yurt or Ger?
-Turkic word-Yurt that travels around a lot carries the same meaning of this dwelling but with a slightly changed interior.
+Turkic word-Yurt that travels around a lot carries the same meaning as this dwelling but with a slightly changed interior.

 Nothing beats camping in a Ger, you can even stand inside it with your full height!

 8. Experience the Golden Eagle Festival

 Enjoy smaller festivals with fewer tourists and more local crowds at the Local Golden Eagle Festival.
 These festivals are so full of color from the traditional costumes of Kazakh and Mongolian tribes.
 With slightly more equine games such as Horse archery, female horse rider competitions this local festival will offer you the experience of a lifetime you have been looking for.

 There are many styles of monasteries that you can see here in Mongolia, such as Tibetan, Chinese, and of course Mongolian.